HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 ![Contact Us](https://user-images.githubusercontent.com/21957042/113474525-0b97a600-94a3-11eb-8afe-b9a99974cd2f.png)

-Once again, clicking on `helpdesk` redirects to `http://helpdesk.delivery.htb/`, which shows `Server Not Found` error.
-But we are also able to click on `MatterMost server`, which brings us to `http://delivery.htb:8065/`, which also shows `Server Not Found` error.
+We are also able to click on `MatterMost server`, which brings us to `http://delivery.htb:8065/`, which also shows `Server Not Found` error.
 At least now we know there's Port 8065 also, which NMAP did not get to scan.

 No sweat, easy fix as we seen on many machines now.
 Let's just add to our `/etc/hosts` file.
 ```